 If you are an international applicant and your application is unsuccessful, you may be able to appeal the decision.

-If you applied through EMR, your choices are different.
+If you applied through SMR, your choices are different.
 If you're a national of a relevant European state, or have acquired the rights of that state (for example through marriage), and are entitled to practice in that state, you will be required to complete a period of adaptation or an aptitude test to rectify shortfalls in your knowledge or experience.

 Period of adaptation (POA)